Chamonix With a Toddler: Family Ski Guide 2026

 Good high chairs are RARE in this mountain town.

-I don’t know if it’s a French thing, a ski resort thing, or just a Chamonix thing, but finding a decent, stable high chair can feel like striking gold on the slopes.
+I don’t know if it’s a French thing, a ski resort thing, or just a Chamonix thing, but finding a decent, stable high chair can feel like striking gold.

 After many meals out with a toddler, here’s my very honest guide to where to eat in Chamonix with kids.